 Getting started with Mozilla VPN requires creating a Firefox account, but that doesn't involve anything more than providing your email address and age.
 (Yes, age – we're not sure why, either.)

 Account set up, we handed over our cash and the website directed us to the Downloads page.
-We grabbed a copy of the Windows client, and downloaded and installed it within seconds.
+We grabbed a copy of the Windows app, which was downloaded and installed within seconds.

 The client doesn't have an 'Automatic' setting where it chooses the fastest server for you, and there's no Search box, filtering or Favorites system to quickly find your most-used locations.
-Getting connected can take a little more scrolling and clicking than we'd like.
+Getting connected takes a little more scrolling and clicking than we'd like.

-There's some compensation in Mozilla's use of the ultra-speedy WireGuard protocol, though, which typically got us connected in 2-4 seconds.
-Even a fast OpenVPN connection usually takes 5-6 seconds to establish, and some make you wait 20 seconds or even more.
+There's some compensation in Mozilla's use of the ultra-speedy WireGuard protocol, which typically got us connected in 1-2 seconds.

 Mozilla VPN's Windows settings begin with a simple split tunneling system.
 This enables setting up some apps to use your normal internet connection rather than the VPN, which can be handy to improve performance or fix problems (banking apps which won't run if you seem to be in another country, say).

-A DNS Settings screen allows you to choose DNS servers which block ads, 'harmful domains' or both, and you can also enter a custom DNS server of your own.
+A DNS Settings screen allows you to choose DNS servers which block ads, trackers or both, and you can also enter a custom DNS server of your own.